 Kim Zachman also grew up in a small town in Tennessee, but a different one than Lisa Tyre’s.
 She sold her first book at the age of six… to her grandmother for 10 cents.
 She’s never forgotten the rush that came with that literary success.

-Kim is also a freelance writer and 150 of her articles and essays have appeared in more than 25 print and online publications.
+As a freelance writer, 150 of Kim’s articles and essays have appeared in more than 25 print and online publications.
 A few of years ago, she decided to give into her secret ambition to be a children’s writer.
-With the help of her agent, John Rudolph of Dystel, Goderich & Bourret, her book THERE’S NO HAM IN HAMBURGERS: FACTS AND FOLKLORE ABOUT OUR FAVORITE FOODS will be published by Running Press in Spring 2021.
+With the help of her agent, John Rudolph of Dystel, Goderich & Bourret, her book THERE’S NO HAM IN HAMBURGERS: FACTS AND FOLKLORE ABOUT OUR FAVORITE FOODS released April 6, 2021 from Running Press Kids.

 Kim lives in the Atlanta area with her husband, two YA daughters and their mostly adorable dog.
 She’s a member of SCBWI and Atlanta Writer’s Club.